Sunset Strip: 1960s

 By the early 1960s, Sunset Strip had lost favor with the majority of movie people, but its restaurants, bars and clubs continued to serve as an attraction for locals and tourists.
 In the mid-1960s it became a major gathering place for the counterculture and was the scene of the Sunset Strip curfew riots in November 1966, involving police and crowds of young club-goers.
 Those riots inspired the Buffalo Springfield song "For What It's Worth".

 Sunset Strip became popular with rock musicians and their fans.
-Bands such as Led Zeppelin, The Doors, The Byrds, Love, The Seeds, Frank Zappa, and others played at clubs like Gazzari's, the Whisky a Go Go, the Roxy, Pandora's Box and the London Fog.
+Bands such as Led Zeppelin, the Doors, the Byrds, Love, the Seeds, Frank Zappa, and others played at clubs like Gazzarri's, the Whisky a Go Go, the Roxy, Pandora's Box and the London Fog.
 In July 1965 Go-Go dancers also began performing.
 The Hyatt West Hollywood (now known as the Andaz West Hollywood) became a popular hotel.

 1970s

 Rodney Bingenheimer's English Disco, influenced by Britain's glam rock movement, opened in 1972.
-It became a hangout for musicians, including The Stooges and the New York Dolls.
-Clubs on the Sunset Strip at that time, Rodney Bingenheimer's and the Starwood in particular, were notorious for allowing teenage patrons.
-"Nobody carried or cared about ID's.
-Thirteen-year-old girls could walk in dressed like sexy 25-year-olds, and kids could saddle up to the bar and order a cocktail, so it wasn't a big stretch for us to get up and play there", recalled Quiet Riot founder Kelly Garni.
+It became a hangout for musicians, including the Stooges and the New York Dolls.
+Clubs on the Sunset Strip at that time, Rodney Bingenheimer's in particular, were notorious for allowing teenage patrons.
+Quiet Riot founder Kelly Garni, who was a teenager when the band began playing in the area, recalled: "Nobody carried or cared about ID's.
+Thirteen-year-old girls could walk in dressed like sexy 25-year-olds, and kids could sidle up to the bar and order a cocktail, so it wasn't a big stretch for us to get up and play there."
 The 1979 Donna Summer song "Sunset People", from the album Bad Girls, was about the nightlife on Sunset Boulevard.
 Sunset Strip continued to be a major focus for punk rock and new wave music during the late 1970s.

 1980s

 During the latter part of the 1970s and well into the 1980s, the Sunset Strip would become synonymous with the Los Angeles heavy metal movement, commonly referred to as the West Coast Metal Explosion.
-The clubs on the Sunset Strip such as the Starwood, Whisky a Go Go, and The Roxy, became home to numerous LA-based heavy metal bands such as Van Halen, Quiet Riot, Mötley Crüe, Ratt and Guns N' Roses.
+The clubs on the Sunset Strip such as the Whisky a Go Go and The Roxy, became home to numerous LA-based heavy metal bands such as Van Halen, Quiet Riot, Mötley Crüe, Ratt and Guns N' Roses.
 The scene became synonymous with glam metal, with many fans mimicking the hair and clothing worn by the bands.
 The many heavy metal fans who would congregate outside the clubs along the strip became a defining feature.

 The adoption of "pay to play" policies, in which bands were charged a fee to play at clubs, diminished its appeal to groups, other than as an industry showcase.
 As of the 2010s, the music industry establishment continues to dominate the clubs on Sunset Strip.

 In November 1984, voters in West Hollywood passed a proposal on the ballot to incorporate, and the area became an independent city.
 Increasingly, the western end of Sunset Strip was occupied by office buildings, mostly catering to the entertainment industry, as well as hotels.